Get your account-based marketing program up and running quickly using the Terminus ABM strategies framework.

 After the event, we used an account nurture strategy to follow up with the target accounts that attended.
 We utilized Terminus campaigns in conjunction with email to get in front of the contacts who attended the event as well as other stakeholders at the accounts who did not attend.

 Of the 375 target accounts, just 11% attended, yet they represented more than 36% of the pipeline generated from the event.
 As is typical with ABM campaigns, our efforts yielded significantly improved business outcomes compared to traditional approaches, while vanity metrics (such as event attendance) were lower.
 The key to account-based marketing is quality over quantity, which results in more efficient and effective marketing.

 See More Examples of Account-Based Marketing Campaigns

 Want to see more examples of how Terminus assists with implementing an account targeting strategy and executing demand generation and sales pipeline account-based marketing campaigns?
-Check out Terminus on Account-Based Marketing, a presentation by Terminus’ Director of Marketing Operations, Stephanie Kelly.
+Check out these account based marketing basics.

 In this slide deck, Stephanie shares the account-based marketing examples we have developed internally at Terminus, including an “always-on” pipeline velocity program to support our account executives, ABM campaigns for events, and a strategy for expanding reach into accounts for inbound efforts.
 Click here to see more ABM campaigns in action.